Crassula sarmentosa 'Comet'

 Variegated Trailing Jade Plant

 Crassula sarmentosa 'Variegata', Crassula sarmentosa f. variegata

-Crassula sarmentosa 'Comet', formerly known as Crassula sarmentosa 'Variegata', is a scrambling succulent that grows up to 1 foot (30 cm) tall and branches sparingly from the base.
-The stems are reddish, up to 3 foot (90 cm) long and arches outwards and upwards or trail down.
-They bear up to 1 inch (2.5 cm) long ovate, mid-green leaves with finely serrated, cream to yellow colored margins.
-The leaves have brighter green color with red highlights along the margins when grown in full sun.
+Crassula sarmentosa 'Comet', formerly known as Crassula sarmentosa 'Variegata', is a scrambling succulent that grows up to 1 foot (30 cm) tall, branching sparingly from the base.
+The stems are reddish, up to 3 foot (90 cm) long, and arches outwards and upwards or trail down.
+They bear ovate, up to 1 inch (2.5 cm) long, mid-green leaves with finely serrated, cream to yellow colored margins.
+The leaves have a brighter green color with red highlights along the margins when grown in full sun.
 Terminal rounded compact panicles of pink buds open to pure white flowers in late fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
 As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
 Never let your plant sit in water.
 If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.

 These succulents are generally started by division, offsets, or leaf cuttings.
 Crassulas can be easily propagated from a single leaf.
 Sprout leaves by placing them into a potting mix for succulents, then covering the dish until they sprout.